AlexandrVolvenkin/ModbusRtuToTcpProxy/Release/ReadMe.txt

 <host addr> is the address of the ModbusTCP device on the TCP / IP network.
 <host port> - port of the ModbusTCP device on the TCP / IP network.

-Start.bat file for convenient launch of the ModbusRtuToTcpProxy program.
+ModbusRtuToTcpProxy.bat file for convenient launch of the ModbusRtuToTcpProxy program.